raylutz/daffodil/README.md

 ## Comparison with Pandas, Numpy SQLite

-Conversion to pandas directly from arbitrary python with the possibility of mixed types is apparently the issue.
+Conversion to pandas directly from arbitrary python with the possibility of mixed types is surprisingly slow.

+We timed the various conversions using Pandas 1.5.3 and 2.4.1.
+Version 2.4.1 is about 6% faster.
+This analysis was done on an array of a million random integer values.

-Note the time to convert from_lod (List of Dict) to Pandas is 59.3 seconds for 10 loops, about 5.9 seconds per conversion.
+Note the time to convert from_lod (List of Dict) to Pandas is about 5.9 seconds per conversion.
-Meanwhile, you can convert from lod to Numpy in only 0.63 seconds for 10 loops, and then from Numpy directly to Pandas instantly, because under the hood, Pandas uses numpy arrays.
+Meanwhile, you can convert from lod to Numpy in only 0.063 seconds, and then from Numpy directly to Pandas instantly, because under the hood, Pandas uses numpy arrays.
 The advantage of using Pydf for arrays with mixed types gets even more pronounced when strings are mixed with numerical data.
 Notice that when we add a string column for indexing the rows in Pandas, the size explodes by more than 10x.